What Makes the Short Inca Trail Trek So Special?

 How far in advance do you book the Short Inca Trail?

-We advise scheduling the Short Inca Trail service four months in advance to get permits for the peak season.
+We advise scheduling the Short Inca Trail service 4 months in advance to secure permits during the peak season.
 The high tourist season in Machu Picchu is from May to October.

 However, you can book the Short Inca Trail two months in advance, from October to December, or two weeks in advance.
 Note that the Short Inca Trail will be permanently closed for renovation in February.